-Bilingual intern candidates are encouraged to apply.
+Bilingual intern candidates are encouraged to apply and bilingual school psychologist supervisors are available.
 All selected school psychology interns are paid a stipend over the course of their contract with the school system.
 Upon successful completion of the internship, we welcome an intern’s application for employment with PGCPS.

-Application Process: The Office of Psychological Services is currently accepting applications for internships that will take place during the 2021-2022 school year.
-Application packets will be accepted between October 1, 2020 and December 11, 2020.
-Interviews are typically conducted during the first two weeks of January.
-At this time, interviews will be held remotely via Zoom or Google Meets.
+The Office of Psychological Services is currently accepting applications for internships that will take place during the 2022-2023 school year.
+Application packets will be accepted between October 1, 2021 and December 1, 2021.
+Interviews are typically conducted during the first three weeks of January.

-Please submit all materials electronically as a single attachment to Dr. Bill Young, Coordinator (email@example.com), Dr. Jason Mathison, Internship Coordinator (Jason.firstname.lastname@example.org), and Trina Avent, Secretary (email@example.com).
+Please submit all materials electronically to Dr. Florence Foreman, Supervisor, and Dr. Jason Mathison, Internship & Early Career Coordinator, at firstname.lastname@example.org.
 Your application must include the following: